gabemagee/gunshot_detection/README.md

 ### 3. Deploy the model to a Raspberry Pi 3 Model B+ for testing.

-### 4. Feed into the model audio data coming from a microphone connected to the Raspberry Pi.
+### 4. Feed into the model audio data coming from a microphone on the Raspberry Pi.

 ### 5. Test the model in real world scenarios.
 If the results are not acceptable, return to  step 1.